 - Impoundment hydropower: These facilities use a dam to store water.
 Water is then released through the turbines to meet electricity demand or to maintain a desired reservoir level.
-Figure 7-1 shows a schematic of this type of facility. - Pumped storage: When electricity demand and price are low, excess electricity is used to pump water from a lower reservoir to an upper reservoir.
+Figure 7-1 shows a schematic of this type of facility. - Pumped storage: This type of hydropower is used for energy storage.
+When electricity demand and price are low, excess electricity is used to pump water from a lower reservoir to an upper reservoir.
 The water is released through the turbines to generate electricity when electricity demand and price are higher. - Diversion projects: These facilities channel some of the water through a canal or penstock.
-They may require a dam but are less obtrusive than impoundment facilities. - Run-of-river projects: These facilities utilize the flow of water of the river and require little to no impoundment.
-Run-of-river plants can be designed for large flow rates with low head or small flow rates with high head.
+They may require a dam but are less obtrusive than impoundment facilities. - Run-of-river projects (diversion): These facilities utilize the natural flow of water of a river and require little to no impoundment.